ethereum/consensus-specs/specs/networking/p2p-interface.md

 The range `[4, 127]` is RESERVED for future usage.

 This should not be encoded as an SSZ-container.
+The response consists of a single `response_chunk`.

 #### BeaconBlocksByRange